 is to get places, not to play.
 Every year, lots of kids need to see their doctor or

-go to the emergency room because
+go to the emergency room because of bike injuries.

 Why Should Kids Wear a Bike Helmet?

 Wearing a helmet that fits well every time you're on a bike helps protect your

 face, head, and brain if you fall down.
 That's why it's so important to wear your

 bike helmet whenever you are on a bike.

 Bike helmets are so important that the U.S. government has created safety rules